-In the 2016/17 statement of accounts the 'Cashflow - Investing Activities' note disclosed the net cash movement of the purchase and proceeds of short term and long term investments.
-In the 2017/18 accounts the same note (25) has restated the 2016/17 comparative purchase and proceed movements separately.
+(c) In the 2016/17 statement of accounts the Cashflow - Investing activities note disclosed the net cash movement of the purchase and proceeds of short-term and long-term investments.
+In the 2017/18 statement of accounts the note has been restated to show the 2016/17 comparative movement separately.

-The effect on note 25 is:
+The effect on note 27 is as follows: